HankRobot/NEMReactNativeApp/README.md

 # NEMReactNativeApp
-Application of NEM Aggregate Transactions to control multiple devices using REACT-NATIVE
+Application of NEM Aggregate Transactions to control multiple devices using react native app